-Note: NA: data not available.
+Note: Five-year average includes the years 2016 to 2019 and 2022.
+NA: data not available.
 Notification data source: WANIDD.
-Vaccination data source: AIR data downloaded from National Centre for Immunisation Research and Surveillance
+Vaccination data source: AIR data downloaded from National Centre for Immunisation Research and Surveillance.

-In the past week, the greatest increase in the seven-day moving average for influenza notification rates occurred in the Midwest and Pilbara regions.
-The rates increased in all regions except the Goldfields, Kimberley, South West and Metro Perth where rates decreased (Figure 6).
+The seven-day moving average of influenza notification rates increased in all regions except the Wheatbelt, Goldfields and Kimberley regions, where the rates decreased (Figure 6).